 Field Description Dial Number This field specifies the number that users, who belong to this ops view, will dial in to Cisco IPICS.
+Note When the policy engine is installed and you want to assign a DN to allow for dial-in access, you must assign the DN to an ops view.
 Email address of the sender This field specifies the e-mail address that Cisco IPICS uses to send out notifications to users in the ops view.
 When users who belong to the ops view, receive an e-mail notification, this e-mail address is the address from which Cisco IPICS sends the e-mail message.